CUBRID/cubrid-manual/en/admin/config.rst

     **max_subquery_cache_size** parameter is used to set the size of the subquery cache (correlated).
 You can set a unit as B, K or M, which stand for bytes, kilobytes (KB),and megabytes (MB) respectively.
 If you omit the unit, bytes will be applied.
 The default value is **2,097,152** (2M) bytes, the minimum value is **0**, and the maximum value is **16,777,216** (16M) bytes.
 The subquery cache is allocated for the number of subqueries in a query and is deallocated when the main query is completed.

-    If max_subquery_cache_size is set to 0, the :ref:`NO_SUBQUERY_CACHE <correlated-subquery-cache>` hint is specified, or there is insufficient storage space, the subquery cache is not used.
+    If max_subquery_cache_size is set to 0, the :ref:`NO_SUBQUERY_CACHE <correlated-subquery-cache>` hint is specified, or there is insufficient memory space, the subquery cache optimization is not enabled.

 **sort_buffer_size**